alex-beaverg/IntroToJavaEpam/README.md

-# IntroToJavaEpam
+# Introduction To Java
-IntroToJavaEpam training course
+EPAM training course
+> by Alexey Bobrykov, 2023